slurmulon/bach-rest-api/README.md

 You can find detailed information on the `warble` notation by visiting the [repository home page](https://github.com/slurmulon/warble).

-This module wraps the core `warble` module with a thin RESTful interface.
+This module simply wraps the core `warble` module with a thin RESTful interface.

 ## Usage